brendobrendo/algos/Data-Structures/README.md

 ## Sets
 ## Techniques
 ### Recursion
+"In order to understand recursion, one must first understand recursion."

 In recursion, you need a base case, and a recursive case.
 The base case tells you when to stop calling your function (aka, we know if n=1, we’ll always return 1).
 The recursive case calls itself and changes the input, so we narrow it down to the base case.